American Pie Presents: Girls' Rules: Development

 After the success of American Pie Presents: The Book of Love, writer David H. Steinberg was hired in 2010 to write the next movie in the series entitled American Pie Presents: East Great Falls centered around four male students at East Great Falls High School who all fall in love with the same female student.
-Universal Studios hired new writers starting in 2017 to flip the genders of all the characters.
+However, in 2017, Universal Studios hired new writers to flip the genders of all the characters.